 - Extends by an additional 10 years the duration of the patent pilot program under which certain U.S. district court judges can request to be assigned to patent cases.

 - Extends from one year to 18 months the time limit for the USPTO to commence a misconduct proceeding to suspend or exclude a person from practicing before the USPTO once the misconduct forming the basis for the proceeding is made known to the USPTO.

 - Reestablishes a requirement that international applications be filed in English.

 The Innovation Act as of June 11, 2015 has been Ordered to be Reported (Amended) by the Yeas and Nays: 24-8.
 Pay close attention to this bill.3 It fixes many of the issues of Patent Trolling.

 There is an old hunting phrase, “sometimes the hunter becomes the hunted.”
-Soon the Patent Troll could be “trolled upon.”
+Soon, the Patent Trolls among us could be “trolled upon.”

-1. Michael Pezzulli, a Texas attorney and Shareholder at Holmes Firm PC, has been Board Certified in Civil Trial Law for 30 years and has tried the spectrum of cases, including patent and trademark disputes.
-He has one patent issued in his name (4,760,773) and two on the drawing board.
+1. Michael Pezzulli, a Texas attorney and Shareholder at Holmes Firm PC, has been Board Certified in Civil Trial Law since 1986 and has tried the spectrum of cases, including patent and trademark disputes.
+Pezzulli has one patent issued in his name (4,760,773) and two on the drawing board.

 2. H.R.9-Innovation Act, 114th Congress (2015-2016)